Silver Creek, New York: Health care and law enforcement

 The village has a volunteer fire department with 50–60 active volunteers and junior firefighters, operating in tandem with the Silver Creek Emergency Squad.
 They are trained by the New York State Office of Fire Prevention and Control and the New York State Department of Health's Bureau of Emergency Medical Services.
-On August 9, 2009 the emergency-squad building, the village fire hall and its vehicles sustained extensive damage in a flash flood; the public works department on North Main Street was destroyed (it has since moved to a new building in the former Bentges distributing plant on Routes 5 and 20 in the Town of Hanover.
+On August 9, 2009, the emergency-squad building, the village fire hall and its vehicles sustained extensive damage in a flash flood; the public works department on North Main Street was destroyed (it has since moved to a new building in the former Bentges distributing plant on Routes 5 and 20 in the Town of Hanover.
 Several homes along Walnut Creek were badly damaged or destroyed, and the Silver Village Trailer Park was leveled by flooding from Silver Creek.
 Some village streets were badly damaged or washed away by the flood waters.
 A funeral home, church and school were also badly damaged.

-Starflight is a medivac service operating under the auspices of the Chautauqua County Sheriff's Office.
-Mercy Flight is a nonprofit medivac service based in Buffalo.
-Life Star is a medivac service affiliated with UPMC Hamot and Saint Vincent Health System in Erie.
-All three serve the Silver Creek area.
+Both Mercy Flight, a nonprofit medivac service based in Buffalo and LifeStar, a medivac service affiliated with UPMC Hamot in Erie, serve the Silver Creek area.